ppryanichek/100-days-of-code/log.md

 and understood how to work with VIEWS

+### Day 50: December 3, Tuesday

+**Today`s Progress**:

+Learned about indexes management and query optimization.

+Also learned a bit about transactions.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)